TylerSw1ft/Helpful-computer-wiki/Mixed-Environment-Multilevel-Backup.md

 ![](https://raw.githubusercontent.com/jdrch/Hardware/c9383158334984d54eb6330686acdb8a65e1f820/Backup%20Table.png)

-I also have target dates to keep myself on track.
-The object here is ultimately turn the entire top table green.
+The objective here is ultimately turn the entire top table green.

 The point of this is to help myself (and others who might want to use the same method) to see: